-We are delighted to report that 233 students from last year's Year 13 went to university in 2017.
-This included 92 students attending either a Sutton Trust 30 or Russell Group university.
-Destinations included prestigious American institution Princeton and elite UK universities such as Oxford, Cambridge, UCL and King's College London.
-Greenford students will also be studying in their numbers at Surrey, Warwick, Manchester and Nottingham to name just a few.
+We are delighted to report that 201 students from last year's Year 13 went to university in 2019.
+This included 88 students attending either a Sutton Trust 30 or Russell Group university.
+Destinations included prestigious American institutions such as Princeton and Harvard as well as elite UK universities such as Oxford, Cambridge, UCL and King's College London.
+Greenford students will also be studying in their numbers at Surrey, Warwick, Manchester and Nottingham, to name just a few.

 Applying to University